 Instructor: Matt Albanese

 Sharp disagreement exists regarding how Christians should speak.
-Surely Paul prohibits corrupting talk, filthiness, foolishness, and crude joking.
-And even though certain sins and vices are not even to be named, the Corinthian correspondence is no prudish stroll though the Christian living bookstore shelves.
-Numbers, Genesis, Deuteronomy, and Songs belong on this list as well.
-Revelation should also have a spot among the vulgar and obscene.
-Remember, the supper of God in chapter 19 serves up a course of human remains.
+Surely Paul prohibits corrupting talk, filthiness, and crude joking.
+And even though certain sins and vices are not even to be named, the Corinthian correspondence is no prudish stroll through the local Christian bookstore.
+From beginning to end, the Bible portrays the vulgar and obscene without hesitation.
+Genesis narrates sexual misconduct without a blush.
+And the supper of God in Revelation serves up a course of human remains.
+What about the prophets?
+They don’t hold back.
+Have you read Jeremiah and Ezekiel?
+It’s gross.

 Join us March 12-14 for several days of study, worship, conversation, and conviviality.